Per- and Polyfluoroalkyl Substances (PFAS)#

 - 2021 - EPA committed to establishing national primary drinking water regulations for PFOA and PFOS.

-- 2025 - Water utilities will be required to monitor 29 PFAS during the Fifth Unregulated Contaminant Monitoring Rule.
+- 2025 - Water utilities will be required to monitor 29 PFAS under the Fifth Unregulated Contaminant Monitoring Rule.

 More Information#